Hans Hacker: Professional career

 As an adult, Hacker worked as head designer for E. Wunderlich and Company (a large producer of decals for the worldwide ceramics industry) in Germany.
 As a representative for Wunderlich, he first visited East Liverpool, Ohio (a center of pottery production, with 24 potteries in the area at the time) in 1932.
 He traveled back and forth between Germany and Ohio over the next half dozen years, tending to the growing business relationship between Wunderlich and Commercial Decal which made ceramics decals in the USA.

-As the Nazis came to power in Germany in the late 1930s, Hacker and his family sought to leave the country and decided to settle permanently in East Liverpool in 1939.
+As the Nazis came to power in Germany in 1933, Hacker and his family sought to leave the country and decided to settle permanently in East Liverpool in 1939.
 Hacker was hired by Commercial Decal as an art consultant for its East Liverpool decal plant.
 He was later named art and technical director of Commercial Decal.
 He retired from Commercial Decal in 1977, although he continued working as a consultant for many years afterward.

-Especially via his work in perfecting the slide-off decal method, Hacker became a celebrated decal and ceramic designer.
-He was the most prolific designer of dinnerware patterns in history.
+His work is known for perfecting the slide-off decal method.
+Hacker became a celebrated decal and ceramic designer and the most prolific designer of dinnerware patterns in history.